eliflab/European-Parliament-Open-Data/README.md

 Thank you to [@raimondiand](https://twitter.com/raimondiand) for sharing a list on his blog.
 We merged it with our list, to produce the (hopefully) complete list we are publishing here.

 NOTE: if you wish to have your account removed from this list, please contact us at info@thinkingabout.eu

+This database (meps_full_list_with_twitter_accounts.csv) is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/